In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Do LLMs Generalize Faithfully?

 We also observe that \textbf{reasoning accuracy correlates strongly with faithfulness} ($\rho_\text{Spearman}$~=~0.87, $p<$~.01).
 Our hypothesis was that low performance could be explained by models either reasoning well but ignoring their reasoning, or reasoning poorly and answering accordingly.
-Instead, models' tendency to generate answers in accordance with their reasoning correlates strongly with how well they reason in the first place.
-This may be because the ability to reason in-context also follows from the ability to follow natural-language instructions; as such, reasoning abilities, reasoning faithfulness, and accuracy on ICL tasks defined via natural language instructions are causally connected.
-Future work could investigate to what extent these abilities \emph{causally} depend on each other.
+Instead, we find that a model's ability to follow its own reasoning is linked to how well it reasons.
+Future work should investigate to what extent accuracy, reasoning accuracy, and faithfulness are \emph{causally} interdependent.